Quickits/Aoide/README.md

 # Aoide
-Aoide is a Audio Recorder for Android.
+Aoide is an audio recorder for Android.